Asymptotic theory for extreme value generalized additive models: Introduction

 The rest of this paper is organized as follows.
-Basic conditions of EVT are summarized in section 2.
-Section 3 provides the estimator of shape and scale function under GAM in the GPD regression.
+Basic conditions of EVT are presented in section 2.
+Section 3 provides the estimator of shape and scale function under GAM in GPD regression.
 Main results are presented in section 4.
 We first introduce the mathematical conditions to obtain the asymptotic theory for the estimator in section 4.1.
 Section 4.2 presents the $L_2$ and $L_\infty$-rate of convergence of the estimator as well as local asymptotic normality.
-In section 5, we establish the asymptotic theory for the additive estimator with orthogonal-reparametrized GPD model proposed by Chavez-Demoulin and Davison (2005).
-Future work is discussed in section 6.
+Section 5 concludes the paper.
 All proofs of theorems and related lemmas are described in the Appendix.
-This study focuses on mathematical result of the estimator under GAM in GPD regression.
-Its numerical performance can be easily confirmed via the {\sf evgam}, and hence, we omit the numerical study.
+This study specifically examines mathematical results of the estimator under GAM in GPD regression.
+Its numerical performance can be confirmed easily via {\sf evgam}.
+For that reason, we omit the numerical study.